RHET is the lead provider of outdoor education for pupils of all ages, through fully risk-assessed Farm Visits, in Scotland.

 These elements can be useful in outlining some of the work that farmers undertake to help manage the land and conserve and protect the ecosystems of different types of rural flora and fauna.

-Please complete amd email to firstname.lastname@example.org or email direct to your local Countryside Initiative Project Coordinator, who will check availabilty for your request.
+Please complete and email to email@example.com or email direct to your local Countryside Initiative Project Coordinator, who will check availability for your request.

 See In My Area for the relevant contact details.